gefgu/blog-back-end/README.md

   * **admin**
     * *True*: has permission to create, update and delete posts, and create and delete comments.
     * *False*: has permission to create comments and delete self's comments.
+* Authentication
+  * JSON Web Tokens and PassportJS
+    * Expiration date: 1 Day
+    * It will be saved in Local Storage.

 ### Post
 * Fields